Michael Costa (politician): Transport Services and Roads portfolios

 Costa served as Transport Services Minister from 2 April 2003 until 21 January 2005.
 He was also appointed as Minister for the Hunter, Minister Assisting the Minister for Natural Resources and Minister Assisting the Minister for State Development.
-The Transport portfolio was controversial during this time, mainly due to rail line closures and the train driver dispute.
-Costa ordered the closure of the Murwillumbah line in April 2004 and the near-closure of part of the Newcastle line.
-In 2004, train reliability was further affected by a train driver dispute.
+The Transport portfolio was controversial during this time, mainly due to rail line closures and a train driver dispute.
+He is credited with the bus reform policies pursued by the Government.
+He also ordered the closure of the Murwillumbah line in April 2004 and the near-closure of part of the Newcastle line.

+In 2004, train reliability was affected by a train driver dispute.
 This mainly stemmed from a "shortage of fit drivers and an unauthorised overtime ban" by drivers.
-Journalist Miranda Devine said that:

-So Costa has driven safety reform hard.
-But health and psychometric checks of drivers, random drug and alcohol testing and "data loggers" on trains, which can be used to monitor a driver's speed, have caused disquiet among workers.
+Journalist Miranda Devine wrote that "health and psychometric checks of drivers, random drug and alcohol testing and "data loggers" on trains, which can be used to monitor a driver's speed, have caused disquiet among workers."

-NSW Unions said of Costa and the rail executive that:

-There has been a total breakdown in goodwill between RailCorp and its workforce.
+NSW Unions said of Costa and the rail executive that "there has been a total breakdown in goodwill between RailCorp and its workforce."

-Costa is credited with the bus reform policies pursued by the Government.

 When the Treasurer Michael Egan resigned unexpectedly in January 2005, the then Premier, Bob Carr, took the opportunity for a major reshuffle.
 Costa was subsequently shifted sideways to Roads and the minor portfolios of Ports and Economic Reform and replaced in Transport by John Watkins.
 Costa was Roads Minister between 21 January and 3 August 2005.

 Following a cabinet reshuffle brought about by the resignation of Premier Carr in August 2005, Costa became the Minister for Finance and Infrastructure.

 NSW Police Minister

 NSW Treasurer

 Costa was appointed Treasurer on 17 February 2006.
 His time as Treasurer was marked by his relationship with his Federal counterpart, Peter Costello, at a time when the state's economy had begun to contract, raising the spectre of a recession.

 Costa was the architect of his government's plans to privatise NSW's electricity sector and in the face of union opposition was arguing that the move would create jobs and secure a new power station to meet power demand.
 After the NSW ALP conference voted down the privatisation plans, Costa threatened to quit if the policy did not pass the NSW Parliament.

 In September 2008, with Opposition from the Liberal and National Parties, as well as dissident Labor MPs, the privatisation bill was defeated.
 Soon afterwards, amid mounting leadership speculation, Morris Iemma dumped Costa as Treasurer, but then resigned as Premier after losing the support of the dominant right faction, and was replaced by Nathan Rees.
 Costa announced that he was quitting politics, and after resigning from his seat was replaced by John Robertson.

-A week after his sacking, Costa said the Government was dominated by "spin merchants" and "machine politicians" unqualified to govern in an essay written for The Daily Telegraph.
+A week after his sacking, Costa said the Government was dominated by "spin merchants" and "machine politicians" who were unqualified to govern.